jmangt/test-driven-puppet/module_fixtures.md

 ### Fixtures

-The `puppet module generate` command created a test place holders for your.
+When you ran `puppet module generate`, the command generated a scaffold for your test files.

-Take a look a the
+At this point you are *almost* ready for running your first test.
+But as usual there is always that little thing that nobody told you about.

-Now this is a tricky one.
-Go ahead and run the default test that `puppet module generate` created for your.
+Go ahead and run your tests by using the `rake spec` command.

 ```bash
 $ cd /vagrant/users